Raw Food – Why Turning Off the Oven Could Improve Your Health

 When foods are not digested properly or are slowly digested, they can ferment in the gut, causing leaky gut syndrome and inflammation reactions.[3]
 Because raw foods are easy to digest, they are much less likely to ferment in the gut and trigger inflammatory symptoms.

 Raw foods also play an important role in maintaining a healthy blood pH level.
-The natural pH of the bloodstream is slightly alkaline at pH 7.4, but the modern diet, high in sugar, meat, carbohydrates and processed foods tends to push our body towards an acidic state.
+The natural pH of the bloodstream is slightly alkaline at pH 7.4, but the modern diet, high in sugar, meat, carbohydrates, and processed foods tends to push our body towards an acidic state.
 Over time this low-level acidosis can create an environment that is more conducive to disease.
 Fruit and vegetables are naturally alkaline, so by consuming a diet higher in raw plant foods, we are naturally balancing the bodies’ pH.

 Is It Necessary to Go 100% Raw?